-The Articles of Association (Articles 15 and following) and the Bekaert Charter contain specific rules concerning the (re) appointment, induction and evaluation of Directors.
+The Articles of Association and the Bekaert Corporate Governance Charter contain specific rules concerning the (re)appointment, induction and evaluation of Directors.

 Directors are appointed for a term not exceeding four years by the General Meeting of Shareholders, which can also dismiss them at any time.
 An appointment or dismissal requires a simple majority of votes.
 The candidates for the office of Director who have not previously held that position in the Company must inform the Board of Directors of their candidacy at least two months before the Annual General Meeting.

-Only if and when a position of Director prematurely becomes vacant can the remaining Directors appoint (co-opt) a new Director.
+Only if and when a position of Director prematurely becomes vacant, can the remaining Directors appoint (co-opt) a new Director.
 In such a case, the next General Meeting will make the definitive appointment.